Plantar Warts (cont.)

 - Change shoes and socks daily.

 - Avoid direct contact with warts from other people or from other parts of the body.
 Don't touch warts on other people.
 To keep from spreading warts, don't scratch them.
 Warts spread readily to small cuts and scratches.

-- Do not ignore growths on, or changes in, your skin.
+- Do not ignore growths on, or changes in, the skin.

 - Avoid sharing socks, shoes, and showering facilities.

 - Protect the skin from injury, and wash hands frequently.
-Warts should be covered with waterproof tape in wet environments such as showers and swimming pools to avoid infecting yourself or others.
+Warts should be covered with waterproof tape in wet environments such as showers and swimming pools to avoid infecting oneself or others.

 Must Read Articles Related to Plantar Warts